northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

    * - Slurm Command
      - Function
    * - ``srun``
-     - Run an interactive job on the cluster.
+     - Run an interactive job on the cluster
    * - ``sbatch <scriptname.script>``
-     - Submit a script to the scheduler for running a job.
+     - Submit a script to the scheduler for running a job
    * - ``scancel <jobid>``
-     - Cancel a pending or running job on the cluster.
+     - Cancel a pending or running job on the cluster

 Using srun
 -----------